Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

 The curse of your god twists your foe’s luck, tearing at their sanity as misfortune and terrible coincidences chase them at every turn.
-At the start of each of your turns for the duration of this effect, make a Focus attack against a creature of your choice within range.
+When you cast this miracle, choose a creature within range.
+At the start of each of your turns for the duration of this effect, make a Focus attack against them.
 If you hit, apply two stacks of hapless, two stack of cursed and two stacks of blinded.

 ### Gift of Power